ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 > {: .solution}
 {: .challenge}

-## A library for reproducible climate science
+## A collection of diagnostics for reproducible climate science

-More than a tool, ESMValTool is a library of publicly available recipes and diagnostic scripts.
-It comes with a large collection of recipes and diagnostic scripts to reproduce important results.
+More than a tool, ESMValTool is a collection of publicly available recipes and diagnostic scripts.
+This makes it possible to easily reproduce important results.

 > ## Explore the available recipes
 >